keithalpichi/keithalpichi.github.io/src/data/articles/2017-07-13-webpack-sass.md

 Make sure to reference the compiled css file in your 'index.html' file and you're good to go.
 With just a few lines of configuration you're Webpack is ready to compile your SASS or LESS.
 Now take the time you've saved to get a jump on styling your application!

-If you have any questions feel free to comment below or send me a tweet.
+If you have any questions feel free to send me a tweet.

 #### References